slayyyyyyy/Weedkiller-Laser/README.md

 Aside from these, there are obviously the other requirements, regarding a clean coding style and the documentation.
 As of now, I am aware of a few slip ups inside this code, such as the use of delays and magic numbers.

-You can find photos of the setup inside the "Setup pics" directory, and the demo on how it works on here : (insert link)
+You can find photos of the setup inside the "Setup pics" directory, and the demo on how it works on here : [Weedkiller Laser DEMO](https://drive.google.com/drive/folders/13Ypw1u6UHbPfMJ6c0OiOcpmmYoVhXjAe)

 ## Bugs